marcalboix/GettingAndCleaningData/Codebook.md

 # Code Book
-This code book summarizes the resulting data fields in AverageDataset.txt
+This code book summarizes the resulting data fields in AverageDataset.txt<br>
 For each row, the following columns are provided:

 ###Row identifiers